The impact of the Republican plan to replace the Affordable Care Act on Americans has been and continues to be a point of heated debate.

 Not A Good Thing Says AHIP

 America's Health Insurance Plans (AHIP), a leading trade group of health insurers, has come out against the Republican health care plan in a letter sent to House GOP leaders.
 AHIP represents Cigna Corp.
-(NYSE:CIC), Allstate (NYSE:ALLB)-PB, Anthem (NYSE:AFLC), and Humana (NYSE:HUMC).
+(NYSE:CID), Allstate (NYSE:ALLC)-PB, Anthem (NYSE:AFLC), and Humana (NYSE:HUMC).

 Basically, AHIP has two major problems with the plan.
 It objects to GOP tax-credit structure, which fails to take income and place of residency into account like Obamacare.
 In addition, AHIP objects strenuously to AHCA’s changes to Medicaid funding which it said could "result in unnecessary disruptions in the coverage and care" for Medicaid patients.